-Subscription warrants are registered or bearer securities that entitle their holder to subscribe for or take up equities, excluding pre-emptive rights.
-In economic terms, a warrant is a derivative financial instrument whose price depends on the price or value of the so-called underlying instrument.
+In economic terms, a warrant is a financial instrument whose price depends on the price or value of the so-called underlying instrument.
 Underlying instruments may be securities, foreign currencies, economic indicators (e.g. indices, interest rates) or other values.
 In light of the above dependence, a warrant is described as a derivative.
 From the formal and legal perspective, a warrant is an unconditional and irrevocable obligation assumed by its issuer to pay the settlement amount to authorised warrant holders.
 For a call warrant, the settlement amount is the positive difference between the price of the underlying instrument and the strike price determined by the issuer.
 Meanwhile, for a put warrant, the settlement amount is the positive difference between the strike price and the price of the underlying instrument.
 The obligation assumed by the issuer may be fulfilled not only by way of a cash settlement but also by delivering (i.e. selling or buying, respectively) the underlying instrument at an agreed strike price.
 However, while in the former case an underlying instrument may be basically any value (e.g. an index), in the latter it can only be a negotiable financial instrument.

 In terms of their construction, subscription warrants are very similar to options; however, in the case of subscription warrants the issuer (short position) may only be the issuer of the underlying instrument (company).
 As a result, they combine the features of options and pre-emptive rights.
+From the perspective of the period during which a warrant holder may exercise it, there are also two types of warrants: a European (call or put) warrant and an American (call or put) warrant.
+The European warrant may be exercised only on a day previously determined by the issuer as the expiry date.
+Meanwhile, the American warrant may be exercised on any day selected by the Customer until the warrant expiry date.

 From the perspective of a Customer assuming a long position, risk factors connected with investing in subscription warrants are identical to risk factors applicable to options.

 Liquidity risk: the liquidity of subscription warrant listings is relatively low; as a result, a position may be closed at a price deviating from the investor's expectations.

 Subscription warrants are characterised by their very high price volatility.